scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 Within base IPyWidgets, there is no straightforward way of constructing a layout in which one widget is overlaid on top of another.
-Certain other libraries have limited functionality for this within their own widget instances, for example Matplotlib can display an axes within another axes, as can plotly, and many libraries support basic tooltips with arbitrary textual content.
+Certain other libraries have limited functionality for this within their own widget instances.
+For example Matplotlib and plotly can display an axes within another axes.
+Furthermore, many libraries support basic tooltips with arbitrary textual content.
 Others such as IPyVuetify support certain types of limited "dialog" overlays, which can contain inner widgets and display overtop of the rest of the webpage, but do not support the same type of arbitrary positioning necessary for some